 There is a hidden museum in Saint-Jean.
 Seashell Museum is on the quayside of Saint-Jean’s old harbor.
 It has an exhibition of 7000 seashells from all over the world.
 Imposing!
 This is the largest exhibition of Mediterranean seashells in the world.

-The seashell museum is an educational experience for both adults and children.
-Our family liked the museum and we bought some seashells at the end.
-We were happy that we happened to walk by this good museum.
+For us the museum was an educational experience that both adults and children liked.
+At the end we bought some seashells to take home.
+So happy we happened to walk by such a good museum!

 End of the Walk around Cap-Ferrat: Beaulieu-sur-Mer

-From Saint-Jean the path goes on to the Fourmis bay with the Greek Kerylos Villa that is now a museum.
-Finally you come to the beach at Beaulieu-sur-Mer.
+From Saint-Jean the path goes on to the bay of Fourmis with the Greek Kerylos Villa, now a museum.
+Finally you will reach the beach of Beaulieu-sur-Mer.

-Just like Cap-Ferrat, also Beaulieu-sur-Mer is a favourite of the rich.
-It is has been the residence of royalty from Britain, Italy, Sweden, Belgium, Portugal and Russia.
-Beaulieu has a big harbour, upmarket shops and a casino.
+Just like Cap-Ferrat, Beaulieu-sur-Mer is a favourite of the rich.
+It is has been the residence of royals from Britain, Italy, Sweden, Belgium, Portugal and Russia.
+Beaulieu also has a big harbour, rows of upmarket shops and a casino.

-Beaulieu is the place to end our walk around Cap-Ferrat and take the train back to where you came from.
+Beaulieu is the place where to end our walk around Cap Ferrat.
+Now take the train back to where you came from.

 More on France Travel

-Check out my other posts on Southern France:
+Check out our other posts on South France: